ElliotSameh/Simple-Django-site/README.md

 # Django To‑Do List (Educational Project)

-A very small Django app built for learning purposes: create lists, add items, check/uncheck them, and save the state.
+A tiny Django app built for learning purposes: create lists, add items, check/uncheck them, and save the state.
 This repo is meant to demonstrate basic Django patterns (views, models, forms, templates)

 ---